TheCodeWan/Ultimate-Tic-Tac-Toe-Bot/README.md

 At the **end** of the game:

 - A **chart** image of how those chances changed (needs matplotlib).
-  - Mac: often opens in Preview after a few seconds
+  - Mac: opens in Preview after a few seconds
   - Windows/Linux: open `utt_chances.png` yourself

 ---